eoztrk61/eoztrk61.github.io/_posts/2023-07-12-The Project.md

 ---
 layout: post
-title: The Project: The Text Analyse of the Ceres Website
+title: The Project
 categories: [category 1, category 2]
 ---

-# Ceres Website Project
+# The Text Analyse of the Ceres Website

 _The final version of the project is given in this post._